 Large-scale production of green hydrogen would be a significant step forward in making fuel and energy more sustainable.
 Unfortunately, this is currently not the case because several factors make the production of green hydrogen problematic:

-- The production of green hydrogen is very costly compared to that of grey hydrogen.
-Electrolysis technologies are expensive, and green energy is also (for now) more costly than grey electricity.
+- The production of green hydrogen is very costly compared to that of gray hydrogen.
+Electrolysis technologies are expensive, and green energy is also (for now) more costly than gray electricity.

 - Electrolysis consumes a relatively large amount of energy.
 Critics, therefore, ask whether it would not be more efficient to feed the used electricity directly into the energy network.
 With electrolysis, you actually have an efficiency of 70%.
 This means that 30% of the generated energy is lost in the process of making hydrogen.

 - Electrolysis requires water.
 For which currently, mainly clean water is used, which could cause problems in countries with water shortages.
 However, research shows that seawater and wastewater can also be used for successful electrolysis.
 This offers possibilities for the future.

 The reasons mentioned above imply that the production of green hydrogen is still slow to take off.
 For this reason, a substantial price drop and a lot of support from governments are needed to make the large-scale production of green hydrogen possible.